entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Carboniferous).md

 Elliott, F. M., Challands, T. J., & Smithson, T. R. (2023).
 Dipnoan diversity in the early Pennsylvanian of Scotland: new lungfish from the Lower Coal Measures of North Lanarkshire. *Scottish Journal of Geology*, *59*(1), sjg2023-006. https://doi.org/10.1144/sjg2023-006

+Ivanov, A. O. (2013).
+Chondrichthyans from the Early–Late Carboniferous boundary beds of the Gissar Mountains, Uzbekistan. *Bulletin of Geosciences*, *88*(1), 145–152.

+Ivanov, A. O., & Hu, K. (2025).
+New fish assemblages from the Carboniferous deep-water sections of South China and Western Kazakhstan. *Journal of Paleontology*, *99*(4), 1–17.